shbatm/MMM-KeyBindings/README.md

 1. Add the whole evdevKeymap above to your config section.
 2. Change `ArrowRight: "KEY_RIGHT"` to `k: "KEY_RIGHT"`
 3. If you want to also be able to use a keyboard when using a remote browser:
-    * Make sure `enableMousetrap: true` is in your config and then add: `handleKeys: [ 'k' ]` to tell Mousetrap to bind to the "k" key.
+    * Make sure `enableKeyboard: true` is in your config and then add: `handleKeys: [ 'k' ]` to tell Mousetrap to bind to the "k" key.
 This is required because by default Mousetrap only binds to the same keys as those in the key map above.

 ## Actions